JeringTech/KeyValueStore/ReadMe.md

 mixedStorageKVStore.Upsert(0, dummyClassInstance);
 ```

-Note: The object log is not a great general solution, but it is faster if most of the log is in memory.
+Note: Writing to the object log is more performant than the `SpanByte` system when most of the log is in memory.
 Supporting object log for such situations is listed under [Future Performance Improvements](#future-performance-improvements).

 ## Contributing